Vonage/vonage-dotnet-code-snippets/README.md

 The purpose of the quickstart guide is to provide simple examples focused on one goal.
 For example, sending an SMS, handling an incoming SMS webhook or making a Text to Speech call.

 # Configure with Your Nexmo Credentials
 To use this sample you will first need a Nexmo account.
-Once you have your own API credentials, replace API_KEY, API_SECRET, APP-ID, and private.key file location in 'appsettings.json'
+Once you have your own API credentials, replace API_KEY, API_SECRET, APP-ID, NEXMO_FROM_NUMBER, and private.key file location in 'appsettings.json'

-Lastly, replace 'FROM_NUMBER' (Nexmo Virtual Number) in SMSController.cs & VoiceController.cs

 Run the app.